Jarthianur/VirtualFlightRadar-Backend/.github/CONTRIBUTING.md

 + Prefer classes over structs.
 + Member fields are generally not public and accessed by getter/setter functions.
 + Avoid setters where possible, rather use constructors and interfaces.
++ Use structs only for plain recordtypes, otherwise use classes.
 + Recordtype structs are allowed with all public members.
 + Use `const` wherever applicable.
 + Do not use plain mutexes for locking, always wrap them in RAII guards.